 Great for hard to read maps and diagrams.
 Floating, movable filter window helps color blind users by graying out non-target colors, flashing target colors, will identify selected colors by name, and cycle through a variety of image adjustments that change color and contrast.
-Shareware for Macintosh and Windows.
+For macOS, Windows and iOS.

 Further ReadingWikipedia is a good starting point for learning more about color blindness.

 A collection of links on Color Blindness and Color Deficiency.

 ColorBrewer is an easy-to-use online tool designed to help people select good color schemes for maps and other graphics.